 Swan & Edgar Ambassador Review

 Let’s be clear: Swan & Edgar is a very divisive brand.
 Not since Filipo Loreti have I seen a brand that inspires quite so many people to post critical comments on reviews and videos.
 I think it’s down to the marketing: Swan & Edgar are not claiming to build their watches in Britain, but they certainly do not seem to mind if one gets that impression.
 They are obtuse about the calibre of movement they use – which seem very similar to those used in sub-£50 DHGate or Aliexpress faux-chronographs (search “Calendar Watch” to see what I mean).
 And when I have offered the right of reply in an interview with WRUK, they have, thus far, failed to respond.
-To their credit, they still keep on sending watches over – and this one was provided free of charge on the understanding I give it away to a member of the independent Swan & Edgar Enthusiasts group on Facebook, which I co-admin.
+To their credit, they still keep on sending watches over – and this one was provided free of charge on the understanding I give it away in a competition.

 I always give a balanced view of watches I review – and so if you will only be satiated by a review that says the Swan & Edgar Ambassador is worthy of being thrown in the bin, then you will be disappointed.
 I am equally not going to pretend the Swan & Edgar Ambassador is going to seriously compete in the luxury watch sector!
 As always – my review focuses on the quality for the price – in this case, £150 at the time of writing.